 5: Policy Review

-This policy will be reviewed bi-annually.
+This policy will be reviewed annually.
 However, the policy will also be examined when a formal complaint is made to identify any areas requiring improvement.

-Policy adopted:

 6: Terms and Conditions of successful grant application

 All applications over £500 are approved by Full Council and the decision is final.
 Meetings of the Town Council are open to members of the press and the public, and minutes of the meetings are available from the Town Council offices and the Town Council website.